Have you ever experienced this The Vicious Change Loop below?

 Think ahead about how the workforce will react to changes and developments.
 And when questions or concerns arise, address them swiftly.

-Tip: Use these situations as a chance to reinforce your key messages and highlight the benefits and opportunities of the Change.
+PRO TIP: Use these situations as a chance to reinforce your key messages and highlight the benefits and opportunities of the change.

 Mindfully consider how your workforce will react to different messages and different forms of communication.